 This may seem like a long time to you, but for a hamster, it can take them a while to get used to, understand, and trust their new environment.

 How To Tell Your Hamster Has Gotten Used To You

 Just like how humans become more loving once they get to know you, hamsters will be the same.

-One of the main ways to tell that your hamster has gotten used to you is they will not back away or flinch when you come near their cage.
+One of the main ways to tell that your hamster has gotten used to you and possibly likes you is they will not back away or flinch when you come near their cage.

 They also won’t show signs of stress when you try to hold them, pet them, or play with them.

 They will embrace your affection, and show the same warmth in return.
 For example, once they’ve gotten used to you some hamsters will even relax or sleep on you when you’re handling them.

 Additionally, if you’re around your hamster and they spend time burrowing in their bedding, or often stretch out in order to relax, these are also signs that your hamster is happy and has gotten used to you.